Lori A. Lahnemann, Ed. M.

 Blythe completed her MFA in Dance at Temple University in May 2016 and was awarded the Rose Vernick Choreographic Achievement Award.

-Mary Elizabeth Stickney is a graduate of Drexel University with a Bachelors of Science in Dance.
-She is currently completing her Masters of Science in Elementary Education with a Special Education certification as a BSMS student at Drexel.
+Mary Elizabeth Stickney is a graduate of Drexel University with a Bachelors of Science in Dance and a Masters of Science in Elementary Education with a Special Education certification as a BSMS student at Drexel.
 She danced with the Drexel Dance Ensemble during the entirety of her undergraduate career and choreographed three pieces for the ensemble.
 She was also a member of the Touring Ensemble that performed weekly lecture-demonstrations about the art of dance for Philadelphia students.
 Mary is a member of Danse4Nia Repertory Ensemble under the direction of Antoinette Coward-Gilmore.
 She is a dance educator at the Drexel University Dornsife Center for Neighborhood Partnerships and The Creative Living Room.
 She also choreographed for the 2015 Spring Concert for The Philadelphia Dance Academy’s Philadelphia Youth Ballet.
 Mary has studied and worked with global and local artists including David Parsons, Tania Isaac, Leah Stein, Meredith Rainey, Shaness Kemp, Donna Silva, Larry Sousa, Beau Hancock, Olive Prince, and Caroline O’Brien.

 An upstate New York native, Samantha Barczak received the majority of her dance training at Myers Ballet School.
 She continued her studies on scholarship at The Rock School for Dance Education, American Ballet Theatre, and the New York State Summer School for the Arts.
 She has performed as a guest artist with several American companies including Dayton Ballet, Northeast Ballet Company, Long Island Ballet Theatre, BalletFleming, and Contrast Dance Theatre, as well as serving as Ballet Mistress and Repetiteur for choreographer Christopher Flemings’ ballets in the United States, Canada, and Puerto Rico.
 In 2009, Ms. Barczak became a Principal Dancer and Outreach Coordinator for The Rebecca Davis Dance Company where she remained through the company’s last performance.